-Publicly-verifiable preprocessing zero-knowledge succinct non-interactive arguments of knowledge (zk-SNARKs) are the building blocks of Zerocash [2], and its successor Zeash.
+Publicly-verifiable preprocessing zero-knowledge succinct non-interactive arguments of knowledge (zk-SNARKs) are the building blocks of Zerocash (Ben Sasson et al., 2014), and its successor Zeash.
 A zk-SNARK consists of three algorithms: KeyGen, Prove, Verify.

 These are utilised to construct and verify transactions called POURs.
 A POUR takes, as input, a certain "coin", and splits this coin into multiple outputs whose values are non-negative and sum to the same value as the input.
 The output coins may also be associated with different wallet addresses.